SUP stands for “stand up paddleboarding”.

 What are the Types of Paddle Boards?

-As with surfboards, paddle boards come in many different shapes and sizes, and the one that’s right for you will depend on everything from your weight to your experience level.
+As with surfboards, stand up paddle boards come in many different shapes and sizes, and the one that’s right for you will depend on everything from your weight to your experience level.

 There are three main types of board to consider:

 A surf-focused stand-up stand up paddle board is much shorter than the other SUP boards on this list and also has a very narrow nose and tail.

 The streamlined frame offers more maneuverability, allowing you to turn sharply and easily in the surf.

 These SUP boards have more of a rocker than all around and flat water SUP boards (discussed below) and are a good option for surfers who are new to stand up paddle boarding.